 1

-At an altitude of approximately 3,350 meters (10,990 ft), Salinas Grandes is an enormous salt flat in northwestern Argentina and the 3rd largest plateau in the world.
-The Salinas Grandes are nearly 60 km (37 miles) from end to end and they are an increasingly important source of income for the region, namely for salt and potassium mining.
+At an altitude of approximately 3,350 meters (10,990 feet), Salinas Grandes is an enormous salt flat in northwestern Argentina.
+Actually, it’s the biggest salt flat in Argentina and the second-largest salt flat in the world.
+The Salinas Grandes is nearly 60 km (37 miles) from end to end and it’s an increasingly important source of income for the region, namely for salt and potassium mining.

 Badwater Basin, California, USA